aws/aws-sdk-js-v3/packages/credential-providers/README.md

 ## `fromIni()`

-`fromIni` creates `CredentialProvider` functions that read from a shared credentials file at `~/.aws/credentials` and a shared configuration file at `~/.aws/config`.
+`fromIni` creates `AwsCredentialIdentityProvider` functions that read from a shared credentials file at `~/.aws/credentials` and a shared configuration file at `~/.aws/config`.
 Both files are expected to be INI formatted with section names corresponding to profiles.
 Sections in the credentials file are treated as profile names, whereas profile sections in the config file must have the format of